wjorda/pyTBA/README.md

  tba.tba_get('relative/url/goes/here')
  ```
  PyTBA makes a request to the TBA API (https://www.thebluealliance.com/api/v2/)
   and returns the response, stored as a `dict`.
-(See [https://www.thebluealliance.com/apidocs](TBA api docs) for more information about keys)
+(See [TBA API docs](https://www.thebluealliance.com/apidocs) for more information about keys)

  More advanced usage can be found in the documentation in the source code.